How to Coach Account Managers Through the Internal Account Review

 2. Pre-meeting preparation

-- The org chart and client profiles - Makes it easy to review who key players are within the account, new contacts, role changes, and contacts who have left the account.
+- Org charts and relationship context – Quickly review key stakeholders, new contacts, role changes, and contacts who have left the account.

 Although a deep dive into each of these is only necessary during the first internal account review after the inception of an account, it is important that changes to all these areas be reviewed during each meeting.
 This ensures that all updates are clearly communicated to all account team members.

-And if some of this information is missing, this is the chance to identify the need to coach the account manager on that segment of the KAM process.
+And if some of this information is missing, this is the chance to identify the need to coach the account owner on that segment of the internal review.

 4. Remaining customer-focused

 The entire purpose of the internal account review is to discuss the customer and how to better support them while attaining mutual goals.
-The KAM’s job, in leading this meeting, is to keep it customer-focused and prevent it from becoming a pipeline review.
-So, they should avoid discussing things like the state of potential deals, or how soon a new deal will close with the client.
-This can be especially challenging when addressing new opportunities that have been identified or an upcoming contract renewal.
+The account owner’s job, in leading this meeting, is to keep it customer-focused and prevent it from becoming a pipeline review.

 5. Evangelizing

-Assuming everyone else in the company understands the customer as well as the account manager, is sin number seven of the Seven Deadly Sins of Key Account Management.
-The internal account review helps the KAM overcome this by inviting relevant internal stakeholders to the meeting.
-These include team members like marketing, product, sales, and anyone who has an interest in the success of the customer.
+Assuming everyone else in the company understands the customer as well as the account owner is a common and costly mistake.
+The internal account review helps account teams overcome this by inviting relevant internal stakeholders to the meeting.
+These include team members like marketing, product, service delivery, sales, and anyone who has an interest in the success of the customer.

 Although these team members may not be in the customer meeting, they need to know and understand the customer.
-That’s why one of the main roles of the account manager is to be an internal evangelist by broadcasting the customer’s needs, goals, and plans to internal stakeholders to secure the right resources to act on them.
+That’s why one of the main roles of the account owner is to be an internal evangelist—broadcasting the customer’s needs, goals, and plans to internal stakeholders to secure the right resources to act on them.

-Coach your KAMs for better internal account reviews
+Coach your account teams for better internal account reviews

-Internal account reviews are essential meetings for KAMs to get the entire account team on the same page.
-This is where account managers can communicate and collaborate with stakeholders to ensure the customer’s expectations are being met or exceeded.
+Internal account reviews are essential meetings for account teams to get the entire group on the same page.
+This is where account owners can communicate and collaborate with stakeholders to ensure the customer’s expectations are being met or exceeded—and to prevent churn and missed growth opportunities.

 Prevent these meetings from devolving into pipeline reviews.
-Coach your KAMs to set the right cadence and prepare properly for productive account reviews.
-Then ensure they follow the KAM process, remain customer-focused, and seize the opportunity to broadcast the customer’s needs, goals, and plans.
-Taking these steps elevates overall KAM success and customer satisfaction.
+Coach your account teams to set the right cadence and prepare properly for productive account reviews.
+Then ensure they follow a consistent review framework, remain customer-focused, and seize the opportunity to broadcast the customer’s needs, goals, and plans.